Developer FAQ

 I added the dependency of my program on the "recipe.toml" but the program build system doesn't detect it, then I installed the program dependency on my Linux distribution and it detected, why?

-Read this section.
+Read the Environment Leakage section.

 QEMU